csirmaz-lit/Primus-Vittason/notes.md

 That is, X's Universe is U_x = (W, B_x) and Y's Universe is U_y = (W, B_y).
 We use the same W because we assume the existence of objective reality.

-The sleight of hand of science is that it tricks us into thinking that we only look at W, that is, U_x = (W) = U_y.

-<a name="9004">9004)</a> My special position is not a property of the world;
-it is a property of the world-according-to-me.

 <a name="9005">9005)</a> I is a consciousness embedded in the world.